 To quickly and easily get a new working AMI, start with an existing public AMI or one of your own.
-You can then modify it and create a new AMI with the ec2-bundle-vol utility described in Bundling an AMI.
+You can then modify it and create a new AMI as described in Creating an AMI.

 Before selecting an AMI, determine whether the instance types you plan to launch are 32-bit or 64-bit.
 For more information, see Instance Types